Rambler Rebel

-The Rambler Rebel is an automobile that was produced by the American Motors Corporation (AMC) of Kenosha, Wisconsin for the 1957–1960 model years, as well as again for 1966 and 1967.
+The Rambler Rebel is a series of automobiles manufactured by the American Motors Corporation (AMC) of Kenosha, Wisconsin, across two distinct periods: from 1957 through 1960 and again for the 1966 and 1967 model years.

-Introduced as a stand-alone model in one body style, the 1957 Rambler Rebel is credited for being the first factory-produced intermediate-sized high-performance car.
-This later became known as the muscle car market segment.
-It was also to be among the earliest production cars equipped with electronic fuel injection.
+Beyond its production span, the Rebel is significant in automotive history.
+The original 1957 Rambler Rebel, introduced as a singular, high-performance model.
+It is widely recognized as the first factory-produced intermediate-sized high-performance car, effectively pioneering what would later be known as the "muscle car" market segment.
+It was among the earliest production vehicles to offer electronic fuel injection, showcasing AMC's technological initiatives.

-The second and third generations essentially became the equivalent Rambler Six models, but equipped with a V8 engine.
-The Rebel nameplate was reintroduced in 1966 as the top-line intermediate-sized two-door hardtop.
-For the 1967 model year, AMC's all-new intermediate line took the Rebel name.
-American Motors dropped the historic "Rambler" marque from these intermediate-sized models to become the AMC Rebel starting with the 1968 model year.
+Subsequent generations of the Rebel (1958-1960) largely mirrored the standard Rambler Six, models but were distinguished by their standard AMC V8 engines.
+The Rebel nameplate was reintroduced in 1966 as the premium, intermediate-sized two-door hardtop model.
+For the 1967 model year, AMC consolidated its newly designed intermediate line under the Rambler Rebel name.
+This change marked a pivotal for AMC.
+The long-standing "Rambler" marque was dropped from the intermediate-sized models, rebranding them as the AMC Rebel beginning with the 1968 model year.

-Both the Rambler Six and Rambler Rebel V8 were assembled at the former-Nash Motors plant in Toronto Canada until July 1957 when the Toronto plant closed.
-Canadian-market Ramblers were then imported from Kenosha until AMC opened its new assembly plant in Brampton, Ontario in December 1960.
-The cars were also produced in Argentina by Industrias Kaiser Argentina (IKA).
+Beyond its domestic production in Kenosha, Wisconsin, Rambler Rebel models (both Six and V8) were assembled at the former Nash Motors plant in Toronto, Canada, until the old facility closed in July 1957.
+Canadian-market Ramblers were imported from Kenosha until AMC established its new assembly plant in Brampton, Ontario, in December 1960.
+The Rebel's global reach included assembly in Belgium by Renault, in Australia by Australian Motor Industries (AMI), in New Zealand by Campbell Motor Industries, and in Argentina by Industrias Kaiser Argentina (IKA).

-History
+Background

-The strategy of American Motors President, George W. Romney, was to avoid a head-to-head battle with the domestic Big Three automakers (General Motors, Ford, and Chrysler) by focusing AMC on cars that were smaller than the "standard" models in the marketplace.
-The "legacy" large-sized Nash and Hudson models were suffering from dwindling sales in a marketplace where consumers were only offered large-sized sedans and small economy cars.
-The new Rambler was designed "to split the market wide open with a mid-size model that featured aggressive styling and plenty of power."
+The Rambler Rebel's origins are intertwined with the strategic vision of George W. Romney, then president of AMC.
+Recognizing that as a smaller independent automaker, it could not effectively compete head-to-head with the domestic Big Three automakers — General Motors, Ford, and Chrysler) — Romney adopted a differentiated strategy.
+His focus shifted towards producing cars smaller than the prevailing "standard" models in the American marketplace, emphasizing efficiency and cost-cutting measures.
+This approach aimed to carve out a niche for AMC, particularly as its "legacy" large-sized Nash and Hudson models were experiencing dwindling sales in a market dominated by overly large sedans and a few very small economy cars.
+The new Rambler line was intended by Romney "to split the market wide open with a mid-size model that featured aggressive styling and plenty of power," offering a compelling alternative to consumers.

-Development of AMC's new overhead-valve V8 engine began in 1955, under the automaker's chief engineer, Meade Moore, as well as David Potter who was hired from Kaiser-Frazer.
-The new engine evolved because component sharing relationships with Packard were terminated and AMC managers decided to manufacture a V8 engine in-house.
+A crucial component of this new direction was the development of AMC's V8 engine.
+This initiative began in 1955 and was headed by AMC's chief engineer, Meade Moore, and supported by David Potter, who was with Kaiser-Frazer.
+The decision to manufacture an in-house V8 became imperative after AMC's component-sharing relationships with Packard were terminated by Romney, freeing the automaker to pursue in-house powertrain solutions.